KyteProject/omux.dev/src/content/blog/ensuring-business-continuity-guide-to-system-availability.md

   - Preventive Maintenance
   - System Downtime Costs
 ogImage: "/images/ensuring-business-continuity-guide-to-system-availability.jpg"
-description: "Explore the significance of system availability in today's digital world, understand how it's calculated, and learn strategies to enhance it.
-Dive deep into the implications of system availability for business operations, maintenance strategies, and profitability."
+description: "Dive deep into the implications of system availability for business operations, maintenance strategies, and profitability."
 ---

 ## Table of Contents